Biden drops Trump attempt to ban TikTok, WeChat; orders new review

 Last week, Biden signed an executive order that bans U.S. investment in certain Chinese companies in the defense and surveillance technology sectors.
 The order replaced a similar Trump-era order that did not withstand legal scrutiny.

-(Reporting by David Shepardson; Editing by Scott Malone, Chizu Nomiyama and Howard Goller)
+(Reporting by David Shepardson and Karen Freifeld; Editing by Scott Malone, Chizu Nomiyama and Howard Goller)